Hyperkalemic Periodic Paralysis

 Periodic paralysis is caused by muscle cells that do not have the right balance of chemicals to work properly.
 Muscle cells have openings called channels that open and close to let particles such as sodium, potassium, and calcium go in and out.
 These particles are called ions, and muscle cells can only work if the right kinds of ions enter and exit the cells at the right times.
 When the channels don’t open and close the way they’re supposed to, the ions become imbalanced, and muscles aren’t able to function normally.

-Hyperkalemic periodic paralysis (HyperPP or HyperKPP) is a type of periodic paralysis in which attacks are often associated with high potassium levels in the blood or that are triggered by having too much potassium in their blood.
+Hyperkalemic periodic paralysis (HyperPP or HyperKPP) is a type of periodic paralysis in which attacks are often associated with high potassium levels in the blood or that are triggered by elevation of blood potassium.

 Blood potassium levels can sometimes rise during attacks, too.
-“Hyper” means that there is a high amount of something, and “kalemic” refers to potassium.
+“Hyper” means that there is a high amount of something, and “kalemic” refers to potassium in blood.
 There is another periodic paralysis type with a similar name, “hypokalemic,” so it’s important to not confuse the two types.

 Hyperkalemic periodic paralysis causes sufferers to have attacks of extreme muscle weakness, stiffness, or paralysis.
 These attacks usually last from around ten minutes to an hour, but in some cases, they can stretch on for one or two days.
 Frequency of attacks can vary greatly between different people.
 Some people have attacks every day, others have them several times per month, while there are others who have them every few months or less often.
 The strength of the attacks isn’t always consistent — sometimes, the patient feels fatigued, but can still move around slowly.
 Other times, they aren’t able to move at all.
 The onset of muscle weakness is gradual and does not cause “drop attacks”.
 On the other hand, an affected individual may underestimate the severity of a developing episode while seated and then suddenly fall when attempting to walk.

 These kinds of attacks can affect one area of the body or multiple areas.
-Even the facial muscles can be affected, meaning that patients might find it difficult to make facial expressions due to stiff muscles.
-No matter where in the body the attack occurs, if the patient’s muscles are merely stiff and not paralyzed, it is usually possible to slowly move around and “work it off” so that the muscles become more easily moveable.
+Even the facial muscles can be affected, meaning that patients might find it difficult to make facial expressions due to stiff muscles..
+Regional muscle stiffness may improve over a few minutes with repeated efforts for the same muscle group (warm up).
 Muscle stiffness is known as myotonia.
 If the loss of force has not progressed to full paralysis, then light exercise may enhance the return of strength.

-Attacks of hyperkalemic periodic paralysis can be triggered by the patient having more potassium in their blood (AKA serum potassium) than they normally have.
+Attacks of hyperkalemic periodic paralysis can be triggered when the potassium level increases in their blood (AKA serum potassium).
 Potassium levels may rise during attacks, but not always.
-Then, as the attack is ending, the patient’s kidneys try to get rid of the excess potassium, and the patient’s potassium temporarily drops to a lower than normal level for a short time.
+Then, as the attack is ending, the blood potassium returns to the normal range or may even drop to a lower than normal level for a short time.
 This temporary potassium drop should not be mistakenly diagnosed as hypokalemic periodic paralysis.
 The patient is really hyperkalemic.
 These shifts of blood potassium levels over time is why establishing a diagnosis of hyperkalemic or hypokalemic periodic paralysis is not as simple as a blood test for potassium.

-If the patient has attacks for many years and they receive little to no treatment, it’s likely they will develop permanent muscle weakness, which is called myopathy.
+Many patients with HyperPP will eventually develop a slowly progressive permanent muscle weakness, which is called myopathy.
 This might happen as the patient reaches their 50s or 60s.
 Some patients with myopathy use a wheelchair or scooter to help them get around outside the house to ease the strain on their weakened muscles.
 However, they are still able to have fulfilling lives and do many kinds of activities.

 People who have hyperkalemic periodic paralysis must try to avoid situations that trigger their attacks.
 Because this type of periodic paralysis is hyperkalemic, one major attack trigger is eating potassium-rich foods.
 Blood potassium often increases while fasting, which may trigger an attack.
 Another example of a common trigger is being in a cold environment, so going outside in cold weather can cause an attack to happen.
 Stress can be a trigger as well.
 The more stress a patient feels in their day-to-day life, the more likely it is that they will have an attack.

 Another common trigger is resting after exercise.
 However, even without exercising, it’s possible to have an attack just from not moving for a long period of time, such as when sitting through a movie.
 Sleep is also a trigger because of the fact that sleeping involves being inactive for a long period of time.
 Patients often have attacks in the morning when they wake up, making it hard to get out of bed.